Chems-bitti/groff-m4/README.md

 - Figure and table index `.FT f` or `.FT t`, see school/TD1.m4 for comments
 - Betters Lists `.Ls, .Li, and .Le`
 - Code blocks in courier `.Ps and .Pe`
+- `.Se`ction macro

 These things are heavily inspired (some modified, some not) from the extended macro package by Steve Talbott.
-Found this O'Reilly book : https://www.oreilly.com/library/view/unix-text-processing/9780810462915/Chapter17.html The book is great, would recommend for people who want to get into text processing and roff in general.
+Found on this O'Reilly book : https://www.oreilly.com/library/view/unix-text-processing/9780810462915/Chapter17.html The book is great, would recommend for people who want to get into text processing and roff in general.